-- Students will address aspects of economics and policy analysis which are crucial for a comprehensive understanding of private and public attitudes towards the offshore renewable sector.
-These topics will include: energy objectives and the appropriate policies; private sector and financial analysis (e.g. NPV, IRR); levelised costs; electricity markets in theory and practice; and an analysis of the links between offshore renewable policies and national and regional economic, environmental and social objectives.
-In addition, the students will analyse national and international innovation policy.
+The course addresses aspects of economic and policy analysis which are crucial for a comprehensive understanding of private and public attitudes and behaviour in relation to the offshore renewable sector.
+These topics include: energy and environmental objectives and appropriate financial and non-financial policies; private sector and financial analysis (e.g. NPV, IRR); levelised costs; an understanding of electricity markets in theory and practice; and an analysis of the links between offshore renewable policies and national and regional economic, environmental and social objectives.

 At the end of semester 2, the groups will have refined their power performance predictions using model tests, provided an initial estimate of the project’s levelised cost of energy, the internal rate of return and payback period.
 They will have considered changes needed to optimise the performance of the machine and the deployment site in light of both the machine’s characteristics and the available network connection.
 At the end of the project the groups will present a Front-End Engineering Design (FEED), RRI assessment and economic analysis to a Dragon’s Den panel from the ORE and ES Catapults and the consortium partners, who will make an investment decision on the project.

 Throughout the group design project, teams will have assessed, had audited, and refined an RRI assessment.
 Highlighting possible ethical, environmental and societal impacts, and related stakeholders is designed to provide a strong motivation for the final 1st year course.